-- 5.4.33 If not voluntarily proposed as part of the application, standard consent or licence conditions could usually include, as appropriate to the case: - restricting any regular vehicle use to existing hard-surfaced routes or routes of low nature conservation value to avoid damage from off-road use (especially on unsurfaced and damp routes); if using routes off hard surfaces is unavoidable then the selected routes must be varied and not cause any signs of rutting or exposure of bare substrate.
-Access routes must not cross sensitive areas of the site.

-- stipulating there must be no herbicide use where release pens are to be cited within any designated habitat where alternative methods are available - vegetation within the wider perimeter of a release pen must only be mechanically strimmed. - stipulating that the releasing of additional birds to replenish or replace those already released and shot during the season is not permitted - that release pens and associated infrastructure must be carefully dismantled and removed if the consent expires and is not subsequently renewed. - time-limiting the release of gamebirds so that no consent is issued for more than 3 years of releases (see below). - 5.4.34 Whilst not appropriate as a SSSI condition, it is also strongly advised that we informally remind consent holders of their existing statutory obligation to officially register all releases of >50 birds with APHA.
-The APHA Register can provide useful landscape-scale data that can potentially help to assess any significant risks to sites from releasing occurring around them in the wider countryside. - 5.4.35 Whilst the factors outlined above are likely to form important considerations during decision-making, the individual circumstances of a site must always be considered when evaluating proposals and there is no general 'one size fits all' rule.
+- 5.4.34 If not voluntarily proposed as part of the application, standard consent or licence conditions could usually include, as appropriate to the case: - restricting any regular vehicle use to existing hard-surfaced routes or routes of low nature conservation value to avoid damage from off-road use (especially on unsurfaced and damp routes); if using routes off hard surfaces is unavoidable then the selected routes must be varied and not cause any signs of rutting or exposure of bare substrate.
+Access routes must not cross sensitive areas of the site. - stipulating there must be no herbicide use where release pens are to be cited within any designated habitat where alternative methods are available - vegetation within the wider perimeter of a release pen must only be mechanically strimmed. - stipulating that the releasing of additional birds to replenish or replace those already released and shot during the season is not permitted - stipulating that release pens and associated infrastructure must be carefully dismantled and removed if the consent expires and is not subsequently renewed. - time-limiting the release of gamebirds so that no consent is issued for more than 3 years of releases (see below). - 5.4.35 Whilst not appropriate as a SSSI condition, it is also strongly advised that we informally remind consent holders of their existing statutory obligation to officially register releases of game birds with APHA.
+The APHA Register can provide useful landscape-scale data that can potentially help to assess any significant risks to sites from releasing occurring around them in the wider countryside.

+Page 30 of 42 TIN221 Permitting the release and management of non-native game birds within and adjacent to Protected Sites in England

+5.4.36 Whilst the factors outlined above are likely to form important considerations during decision-making, the individual circumstances of a site must always be considered when evaluating proposals and there is no general 'one size fits all' rule.
 If, when making an assessment, any one of these standards above is not appropriate to a site or cannot be reasonably met (either because they are not included in the notice or application, or because we cannot reasonably attach additional conditions without fundamentally re-designing the proposal), consent/licence should be refused.
 We should always be able to give a clear and evidence-led statement of our reasons for doing so (as required by law and our SSSI consenting guidance).
 Fresh applications based on a proposal re-designed by the applicant can always be submitted.